Joquori1/RazersEdge/README.md

 ### Project Overview

-Razors Edge's data visualization web application is a class project for the <b>Kingsland University Full Stack Developer</b> program.
+The Razors Edge Data Visualization web application is a class project for the <b>Kingsland University Full Stack Developer</b> program.

 Our web app leverages charting libraries to build charts, graphs and maps using datasets pulled from a series of APIs.
 <br><br>